Prince Andrew: A stomach-churning example of the unaccountable, super-rich elite

 “Going to Pizza Express in Woking is an unusual thing for me to do” sneered Prince Andrew as he struggled to contain his disdain for ordinary people.

 In an astonishing interview with BBC Newsnight, Prince Andrew spectacularly failed in his attempts to distance himself from convicted sex offender Jeffery Epstein.
 Epstein was a powerful billionaire who was recently found dead in his prison cell.
-He was awaiting trial for a series of child sex offences and faced 45 years in prison.
+He was awaiting trial for a series of child sex offenses and faced 45 years in prison.

 When describing the relationship with Epstein, Andrew recounts jetting from mansions to palaces to private islands, from lavish parties to “a straight forward shooting weekend.”
 In the world of the super-rich, power and wealth go hand in hand.
 It was in this context that Jeffrey Epstein trafficked young women around the planet for the sexual gratification of his fat-cat mates, including, allegedly, Prince Andrew.

 Self pitying and self entitled, Andrew is a fitting representative of not only the British Monarchy but also of the international ruling class.
 Utterly inept, he dismisses the account of victim Virginia Roberts, who recalls Andrew sweating profusely before she was forced to have sex with him.
-His defence - he is unable to sweat due to an adrenaline overdose during the Falklands war - has left healthcare professionals baffled.
+His defense – he is unable to sweat due to an adrenaline overdose during the Falklands war – has left healthcare professionals baffled.

 His gob-smacking display of arrogance was topped off when Maitlis asked if the Prince had any feelings of guilt, regret or shame.
 Andrew replied, “As far as my association with [Epstein] was concerned, it had some seriously beneficial outcomes in areas that have nothing to do with what …we’re talking about today.”